 Recovery during a pandemic may seem overwhelming, but you and your loved one are not alone.
 The Recovery Village Columbus provides a variety of services, including family therapy, that can help you and your loved one maintain long-term recovery and improve your life situation.
 Contact us today to learn more about treatment plans, recovery programs and other resources that can work well for your needs.

-- National Institute on Drug Abuse.
-“How can family and friends make a difference in the life of someone needing treatment?”
+National Institute on Drug Abuse.
+“How can family and friends make a differ[…]e needing treatment?”
 January 2018.
 Accessed January 6, 2021.

 Substance Abuse and Mental Health Services Administration.
 “Your Recovery Is Important: Virtual Recovery Resources.”
 Accessed January 6, 2021.